ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/projections.dotnet.markdown

 ### Example II - Projecting Stored Fields

-If we create an index that stores `FirstName` and `LastName` and requests only those fields in query, then **the data will come from the index directly**.
+If we create an index that stores `FirstName` and `LastName` and it requests only those fields in query, then **the data will come from the index directly**.

 {CODE-TABS}
 {CODE-TAB:csharp:Query projections_1_stored@Indexes\Querying\Projections.cs /}